eggxact/capstone/README.md

 - I would like to change meals/dates if I want to.
 - I would like to periodically repeat the resaurants and home cooked meals that I rate highly and avoid the ones that I rate poorly.
 - I would like to coordinate with other users to plan meals together.
 (NTH)
-- I would like the option to share my calendar availabilitise with specific users.
+- I would like the option to share my calendar availabilities with specific users.
 (NTH)

 ## Tasks
 1. Build out Django app: